 On May 5, 1821, Napoleon Bonaparte died in exile on the British-held island of Saint Helena.
 Though the cause was believed to have been stomach cancer, questions remain.

 But how did Napoleon die?
 Not in battle, as he may have hoped.
-Instead, the former French emperor and military commander spent his final days in exile.
+Instead, the former French leader and military commander spent his final days in exile.
 After losing the Battle of Waterloo to the British in 1815, he had been sent to Saint Helena, a British-held island off the coast of southwestern Africa.

-The Rise And Fall Of Napoleon Bonaparte
+The Dramatic Rise And Fall Of Napoleon Bonaparte

 Before Napoleon died in exile, he enjoyed a meteoric rise that few others have experienced in history.
 But of course, it wouldn’t last forever.

 Born on the French island of Corsica on August 15, 1769, Napoleon Bonaparte seemed an unlikely figure to become Emperor of France.
 He spoke with such a strong Corsican accent that his peers routinely mocked him.

 But when the French Revolution broke out in 1789, the man met his moment.
 His military success at the Siege of Toulon in 1793 established him as a force to be reckoned with.
 And in 1795, 26-year-old Napoleon Bonaparte made political friends by stopping an uprising against the Republic in Paris.